Plant DetailShow Menu

 Description

-The Rattlesnake Plant is a herbaceous perennial evergreen, native to Brazilian rainforests, with striking foliage and showy yellow flowers.
+The rattlesnake plant is a herbaceous perennial evergreen, native to Southeastern Brazilian rainforests, with striking foliage and showy yellow flowers.
 Because it is a tropical plant and not frost hardy, it is typically grown as an indoor houseplant in most North American sites.
 The leaves, in particular, provide winter interest with wavy margins, purple undersides, and an alternating pattern of small and large green ellipses.
 The plant form is fountain-like with a spreading habit.
+It is a member of the prayer plant family (Marantaceae).
+The specific epithet, insignis, is Latin and means "remarkable" or "distinguished by a mark" and references the rattlesnake markings on the plants leaves.

-The Rattlesnake plant can be difficult to care for properly because of its humidity requirements; but when grown indoors it is typically used for accent, as a specimen in indoor settings, or in large terrariums or greenhouses because of its attractive leaves.
-Flowers rarely appear on indoor plants.
-For best results growing indoors, provide a uniformly moist environment in a well-drained, peaty potting mixture at room temperatures ranging from 65 to 75 degrees F. in limited sun to bright shade locations.
-Rattlesnake Plant does not tolerate full sun, drafts, or sudden temperature changes.
+For best results growing indoors, provide a uniformly moist environment in a well-drained, peaty potting mixture at room temperatures ranging from 65 to 75 degrees Fahrenheit in limited sun to bright shade locations.
+The rattlesnake plant does not tolerate full sun, drafts, or sudden temperature changes.
 It will tolerate early morning sun or diffused sun.
 To provide the required high humidity consider standing a potted plant in a bed of wet pebbles, misting the foliage regularly or growing the plant in a humidified room.
 During the growing season (spring and summer), water regularly to keep soils moist (but not wet) and apply a balanced fertilizer monthly.
 Reduce watering and fertilization in winter when plant growth typically slows down.
-Note that a sign of low humidity is leaves that roll or brown up.
+When dust collects on the leaves, photosynthesis slows down.
+Removed the dust by cleaning the leaves with a clean cloth.

 See this plant in the following landscape: